Renogy 200W Portable Solar Panel

 After testing the field, three portable solar panels for camping stood out.

-The Renogy 200W Portable Solar Panel is our best overall at 90 out of 100, best for campers who want the best mix of output and light weight.
+The Renogy 200W Portable Solar Panel is our best overall at 90 out of 100, best for campers who want the best mix of rated output, light weight and cost per watt.

 The EcoFlow 220W Bifacial Portable Solar Panel is our highest output at 88 out of 100, best for ecoflow owners chasing the most watts per panel.

-The FlexSolar 100W Portable Solar Panel is our best lightweight and budget at 86 out of 100, best for backpackers, van lifers, and budget-minded campers who need real 100w charging in the smallest, lightest package they can find..
+The FlexSolar 100W Portable Solar Panel is our best lightweight and budget at 86 out of 100, best for backpackers, van lifers, and budget-minded campers who need real 100w charging in the smallest, lightest package they can find, at the best rate per watt here.

 Conclusion: Best Portable Solar Panels for Camping

 Chasing maximum charge speed?
 The EcoFlow 220W leads on output.
-Counting every ounce or every dollar?
+Counting every gram or every pound?
 The FlexSolar 100W is the one to carry.

 Pick the panel that matches your setup, and you will keep the lights on wherever you camp.